-Rep. Peter Welch (D-Vt.) issued the following statement in response to President Trump’s prescription drug plan:
+Rep. Peter Welch (D-Vt.) issued the following statement on President Trump declaring a national emergency:

-Rep. Peter Welch (D-Vt.) issued the following statement on President Trump’s announcement that the United States is withdrawing from the Iran nuclear deal:
+Rep. Peter Welch (D-Vt.) issued the following statement on President Trump’s State of the Union Address:

 “It’s good that the President called for unity tonight.
 But when the President who calls for unity is the one who has spent his presidency sowing discord—yes, I’d like to be hopeful—but I am deeply skeptical.